Rj12-art/Bar-Aldo/README.md

   - ipad
   - laptop

+Please find below my testing process for all pages via mobile and web:

+### All pages:
+  - Navigation Bar:
+    - Home - When selecting "home", the browser redirects me to the home page.
+The text in the navigation bar also stays highlighted with bottom line.
+It worked as expected.
+    - service - When selecting "service", the browser redirects me to the service page.
+The text in the navigation bar also stays highlighted in underlined.
+It worked as exspected.

     - Text:
       - I checked that all text is in the correct and consistent size and font.
 I also checked that there were no typos.